 Ellen Johnson Sirleaf

 For children, the process of learning about life is active and multifaceted.
 They need to learn how economic, medical and other civic institutions function.
-By visiting animal farms, crop fields, a planetariums and other interesting environments, we discuss how all these elements are interconnected.
-So that concrete and fragmentary impressions of the world can be merged into a single, integral picture that will enable them to develop a broader and more complete perception of it.
+By visiting animal farms, crop fields, planetariums and other interesting environments, we discuss how all these elements are interconnected.
+In this way, concrete and fragmentary impressions of the world can be merged into a single, integral picture that will enable them to develop a broader and more complete perception of it.

 By dividing environments into parts, we also build up divided sciences and disciplines such as biology, zoology, botany and geography without establishing correlations between them.
 Thus, we grow up with a fragmented understanding of the environment which limits our perception and therefore our intervention.

-Today, a new generation is developing around the corner, and it does not want to be settled for what there is, and certainly not for what there was.
+Today, a new generation is developing and it does not want to settle for what there is, and certainly not for what there was.
 It is a generation that, with the evolution of technology, has information available as easily as the click of a finger.
 Their standards and expectations are much higher and are growing faster than those of the previous generations, so the education of children must be adapted to meet these demands.

-Our method offers new perspectives with a specific online courses designed for children, parents, grand-parents, teachers or educators who wish to broaden their horizons and discover a new form of learning.
+Our method offers new perspectives with online courses designed for children, parents, grand-parents, teachers and educators who wish to broaden their horizons and discover a new form of learning.

 HOW DO WE TEACH